-If you are upgrading from a previous Deviation release, it is strongly recommended that you back-up the 'models' directory from the transmitter as well as the tx.ini file to ensure you don't lose any model or transmitter configuration.
-Copy all directories except for the 'models' directory and the tx.ini file to the transmitter.
+If you are upgrading from an older release, don't upgrade the 'tx.ini', and 'hardware.ini' files or the 'models' directory.
 Optionally, copy the 'models' directory to the transmitter except for the currently configured model files.
 This last step will ensure that the defaults for newly created models have the latest options set.
-If the tx.ini file is overwritten, the stick calibration must be repeated and any settings reset.
+If the 'tx.ini' file is overwritten, the stick calibration must be repeated and any settings reset.